eFlyer Questions or Submissions: firstname.lastname@example.org

 LA South Bay Chapter

-FOR INFO: Contact Jean Ballantine at email@example.com for further information.
+FOR INFO: Please contact Jean Ballantine at email@example.com.

 Mental Health Practice Chapter

 The Mental Health Practitioners Group meets every second Thursday of the month.

 EVENT: Monthly meeting to discuss outlier issues which present unique challenges as well as recurring practical and substantive patterns in offender with a mental disorder (formerly MDO), sexually violent predator, conservatorship, not guilty by reason of insanity, and trial competency proceedings.

 FOR MORE INFO: Please contact Paul Kraus at firstname.lastname@example.org to receive the Zoom link and other information.